santiagovj22/data-transfer/README.md

   - the project architecture was build having in mind for the future, scalable, other devs would read the code, etc also with the bonus i added the docker container to more easy read and access

-    bads...
-  - i need add more unit test
-  - i need build a best way for handler the exceptions and errors

-  Thanks a lot for the opportunity and i hope you like my work

-  PD: if you want run the project as local way just change the variable at the path `technical-test-sigma/api/src/dataAccessLayer/database` open the file database.js and host:db ---> change to host:localhost

 https://refactoring.guru/es